tucnakomet1/zkVMs-bachelor-thesis/README.md

 ## Usage

-To run the benchmark, go first into specific folder:
+To run the benchmark, go to a specific folder first:
 ```bash
 cd risc0bench
 # or